debezium/debezium-design-documents/DDD-61.md

 ### 11. Observability

-* **Metrics** (JMX, via the Debezium sink metrics base): records written, records skipped, records reported to the error handler, batches written, bulk request latency percentiles, bulk item outcomes by classification bucket, throttle events, current effective batch size, retry count, version conflicts, buffer depth, and, importantly for §9.3, milliseconds since the last successful bulk response.
+* **Metrics** (JMX, via the Debezium sink metrics base): records written, records skipped, records reported to the error handler, batches written, bulk request latency percentiles, bulk item outcomes by classification bucket, throttle events, current effective batch size, retry count, version conflicts, buffer depth, the number of resources currently blocked by a resource-fatal outcome (§9.1), the number of distinct resources written to, and, importantly for §9.3, milliseconds since the last successful bulk response.
 * **Resolved connection state**, exposed as attributes rather than left to log archaeology: the detected cluster version, the effective API compatibility mode, and any configured rate ceiling (§8).
   §10.1.1 explains why: in [#929](https://github.com/confluentinc/kafka-connect-elasticsearch/issues/929) the reported difficulty was largely that the effective compatibility mode could not be seen from outside the task.
 * **OpenLineage.** The connector emits lineage events through `debezium-openlineage-api`, naming the resolved Elasticsearch resources as output datasets, so an end-to-end source-to-sink lineage graph is available without extra wiring.